 Each program in the operational system is a separate process.
 Each process has one or more threads.
 If a process has several threads, they appear to run simultaneously.
+Two approaches can be used to spread the workload in programs:

-In a program, two approaches can be used to spread the workload:
+Multiple processes Multiple processes have separate regions of memory and can only communicate by special mechanisms.
+The processor loads and saves a separate set of registers for each thread.
+It is inconvenient for communication and data sharing.
+This is handled by the subprocess module.

-- Multiple processes Multiple processes have separate regions of memory and can only communicate by special mechanisms.
-The processor loads and saves a separate set of registers for each thread, which inconvenient for communication and data sharing.
-In Python, multiple processes are handled by the subprocess module. - Multiple threads Multiple threads in a single process have access to the same memory.
+Multiple threads Multiple threads in a single process have access to the same memory.
+They communicate simply by sharing data, providing ensure of one thread at time, handled by the threading module.
 Threads share the process's resources, including the heap space.
 But each thread still has it own stack.
-In Python, threads are handled with the threading module.